Myster-Ts-RPGs/Thellade-World/01 Campaign/05 Parties/07 Session Notes/01 Campaign 01/Campaign 1 - Session 06 - Whispers Beneath Blackwater.md

 The party continued their stay in Blackwater Crossing, unraveling the eerie mysteries tied to the recent demonic activity and whispered remnants of the deep.
 They learned that a strange map—left behind in a returned satchel—seemed to react to the leyline-seeped ground around the ruined chapel and a building by the lake.

 After a tense negotiation with Scraps and Relic, local couriers, the party agreed to complete their next delivery in exchange for the map.
-This led to a strange encounter with a woman named **Knight-Archivist Tem Solven** and a dwarven paladin named **Commander Yagra Brambleward**, who bore the sigil of the Silent Shield.
+This led to a strange encounter with a woman named [[01 Campaign/03 Entities/04 NPCs/Shadowthread Warrens/Blackwater Crossing/Tem Solven|Knight-Archivist]] and a dwarven paladin named [[Commander Ygra Brambleward]], who bore the sigil of the Silent Shield.

 Upon delivering the key, the party learned that this map might not just be a delivery record, but a carrier of psionic memory—linking two binding sites for a fragment of **Xal’Zul**, a demonic entity bound during the Rising.
-Tem and Yagra confirmed that both the chapel and the lakefront building marked on the map are tied to a seal holding back one of the seven "Mouths" of Xal’Zul.
+Tem and Yagra confirmed that both the chapel and the lakefront building marked on the map are tied to a seal holding back one of the seven "Mouths" of [[01 Campaign/03 Entities/02c Orcus' Lieutenants/Xal'Zul|Xal’Zul the Choir of Worms]].

 Faced with rising dread, the party chose to aid the two guardians in reinforcing the seal near the lake through a harmonic resonance ritual.
 The ritual initially succeeded, but faltered in its final moments—**Rickter** involuntarily spoke a verse from the unsealing litany, suggesting a partial failure.
 The seal did not break, but the mouth remembers them.